-With the tide coming in, Morecambe’s RNLI Inshore rescue hovercraft launched, after a request from the Coastguard, to assist in the rescue of a man stuck in mud.
+With the tide coming in, Morecambe’s RNLI inshore lifeboat launched, after a request from the Coastguard, to rescue a man trapped in his car.

-Morecambe’s RNLI inshore rescue hovercraft launched after a request from the Police and Coastguard to assist in the search for a man reported to be in danger.
+Morecambe’s RNLI Inshore rescue hovercraft launched after a request from the Coastguard to go to the assistance of walkers believed to be cut off by the tide

 See more news for Morecambe Lifeboat Station